msainsburydale/NeuralEstimators.jl/CONTRIBUTING.md

 The recommended workflow for developing a new estimator type is to first prototype interactively, which allows you to rapidly iterate and test changes on the fly without restarting the session, and then consolidate into the package once things are working.

 **Interactive prototyping:**
-1. Define a custom struct subtyping `NeuralEstimator`, for example, `struct MyEstimator <: NeuralEstimator`.
+1. Define a custom struct subtyping `AbstractNeuralEstimator`, for example, `struct MyEstimator <: AbstractNeuralEstimator`.
 This struct will have fields storing the neural networks and anything else needed for inference.
 1. Define convenience constructors.
 1. Define the forward pass of the estimator: `(estimator::MyEstimator)(input) = ...`
-   * When applying the summary network to data, use `_summarystatistics(estimator, Z)` rather than `estimator.summary_network(Z)` to automatically cater for `DataSet` objects.
+   * When applying the summary network to data, use `_summarystatistics(estimator, Z)` rather than `estimator.summary_network(Z)`.
 1. `import` and extend the relevant functions listed below.
 1. Train and assess the estimator to verify correctness.
 1. Write a docstring for the estimator with a self-contained example that can be copy-pasted and run.